WRCNU Explorer is “Stuffed to Overflowing" with gifts from Order of Eastern Star!

 Meet "Oscar" the River Otter.
-Oscar is an orphan found on the side of a road and Mom was nowhere to be seen.
-Due to being a single baby and his young age, Oscar will not have the skills required to live in the wild and therefore we must find a home in a legal sanctuary/zoo.
+Oscar was an injured orphan found on the side of a road and Mom was nowhere to be seen.
+Due to being a single baby and his young age, Oscar did not have the skills required to live in the wild and therefore we found him a home in a legal sanctuary/zoo.
+Oscar is now living with "Suzie" a female Otter at the Alameda Park Zoo in NM.
 Oscar is AMAZINGLY smart and will make a great Education Ambassador.

 This is "Aquila" a Bald Eagle suffering from a broken coracoid (collarbone); he was later successfully released (see photo below)

 Great Blue Heron Released at the Bear River Migratory Bird Refuge

 This Pelican was released on Willard Bay after a short stay at the "WRCNU B&B".